 If you’re looking for a pair of all white, lightweight sneakers be sure to check out Nike’s Women’s Cheer Unite Sneakers available on amazon

-Nike Women’s Air Max 90 Prem Running Shoe (available in all white or black)
+Nike Women’s Air Max 90 Prem Running Shoe (available in black / white)

 If you’re a fan of Nike’s classic Air Max shoes then you’ll definitely want to give their Nike Women’s Air Max 90 Prem Running Shoe a close look.